 The queensnake (Regina septemvittata) is dark brown, with three slightly darker (often hard to see) stripes running down its back.
 A distinctive yellow stripe runs along the lower side of the body, and the belly is yellow with four distinct brown stripes.
-This species can grow to almost a metre in length.
+This species typically grows to 40 up to 60 centimetres in length.

 No other Ontario snakes have a striped belly.
 Queensnakes are found in the same habitat as northern watersnakes.
 Young watersnakes are strongly patterned, but larger adults may be quite dark and have faint horizontal banding, whereas queensnakes have faint lateral banding, as well as the pronounced stripes along their sides.